JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 ## Why

-There is a lot of dogmatism and hearsay in the area of Computer Graphics, specially on regard of the mobile GPUs area; and it doesnt help that one of the biggest players on this hardware space (Qualcomm) is a *really* closed ecosystem, without a lot of documentation.
+There is a lot of dogmatism and hearsay in the area of Computer Graphics, specially in the area of mobile GPUs.
+And it does not help that one of the biggest players in this hardware space (Qualcomm) is a *really* closed ecosystem, with not a lot of public documentation.
+This hardware is usually quite different from their desktop counterparts, with a distinct (tiled) infrastructure.
+Wich brings a new set of constraints to the table: it is not just a less powerfull version than its desktop counterparts.

-My goal is to understand better the strenghts & limitations of this hardware via empirical testing & debuging tools; on the usecase of rendering techniques that are not as straightforward as the explicit geometry rendering, and that being Volume rendering, on a VR platform.
+My goal is to better understand the strenghts & limitations of this hardware via empirical testing & debuging tools.
+I plan to do this throught the lens of stereoscopic volume rendering.

 ## The platform